So is this what Leadership looks like?

 Ignore power dynamics and context?
 Check.
 Ignore your audience and their qualifications?
 Check, check.
 Ignore diversity, basic decency, and the small detail that the world outside is on fire?
 You get the drift.

 Let me tell you the story of when an American company decided to school a room full of human behavior professionals on human behavior in six 5-hour virtual sessions.
-They even randomly paired us in breakout rooms to discuss personal trauma, share workplace conflicts, role play conflict resolution — so you get to talk about all these things with colleagues you may or may not know, who may or may not be besties with your manager, or even maybe your actual manager.
+They even randomly paired us in breakout rooms to discuss personal trauma, share workplace conflicts, role play conflict resolution — so you get to talk about all these things with colleagues you may or may not know, who may or may not be besties with your manager, or even may be your actual manager.
 FUN, right?
 Not awkward at all.

 Setting the scene: a professional workplace with highly diverse workers from around the globe.
 A globe that was — is — on fire.
 Geopolitical conflicts everywhere.
 Actual wars happening in real time, with real consequences for real people.